Last updated 04/05/2025

 Definitions

-Telehealth consultation means any contact between a client and a health care practitioner relating to the health care diagnosis or treatment of such client through telehealth.
+Telehealth consultation.
+Any contact between a client and a health care practitioner relating to the health care diagnosis or treatment of such client through telehealth.
 For the purposes of telehealth services, a consultation includes any service delivered through telehealth.

 Telehealth means the use of medical information electronically exchanged from one site to another, whether synchronously or asynchronously, to aid a health care practitioner in the diagnosis or treatment of a patient.
 Telehealth includes